yufengwudcs/STELLS2/README.md

     example-10trees.gtrees, a larger example of gene trees with multiple gene lineages per population which demonstrates the usage of the -p option (pairwise population distance based inference, which runs much faster than the case of not using the -p option).

-In case you want to build from source code, download the source code in STELLSv2.1.0.tar.gz.
+In case you want to build from source code, download the source code in STELLSv2.1.0.1.tar.gz.
 Simply de-compress and type "make".

+* November 18, 2019
+I realized I forgot to upload a revised code to fix a small bug in v.2.1.0.
+Please use v.2.1.0.1 from now on.